farspeak/farspeak-js/README.md

 To install Bun follow the instructions on [Bun](https://bun.sh/) home page.

 Please have a look at [tests](src/test) to see how can you use Farspeak with Typescript.

+## Limitations

+As we are currently in the early (beta) stage, Farspeak is limited to 1000 entities and their vectors per account.